CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 <h3>Q2 - Accidental Difficulties </h3>
 According to Brooks \[[1](#ref1)\], Accidental difficulties are those
->"attend its production but not inherent".
+>attend its production but not inherent.

 There is a characteristic of accidental difficulties that they can be attacked by multiple promising techniques: High-level languages, Time